frogologist/frogologist.github.io/collections/_kb/totara-moodle-web-services.md

 categories: software
 ---

-The elearning platforms Moodle and Totara offer a library of integration functions out of the box as part of the web service API.
+Moodle and Totara are Learning Management Systems (LMS).
+The both offer a library of integration functions out of the box as part of the web service API.
 Totara Learn includes all of the Moodle functions plus a few more developed by Totara.

-The documentation built into the LMS is occasionally lacking in information such as required capabilities, and the context or scenario to which the web service applies.
+The built-in documentation occasionally lacks information such as required capabilities and the context or scenario to which the web service applies.
 This article fills those gaps as I encounter them.

 ## Moodle and Totara's API documentation